barnabas-lesti/micro-frontends-sandbox/README.md

 2. Run `pnpm i` to install dependencies and prepare the project.
    - The `prepare` script will build some components to, well... prepare the repo.
 3. Start an application or other component builders:
-   - Starting an application with `pnpm dev --filter web3-app`
+   - Starting an application with `pnpm start --filter web3-app`
      - This will also start the `micro-frontend-server` to serve micro frontends.
-   - Start a MFe (or package) builder in development mode: `pnpm dev --filter svc-platform`
+   - Start a MFe (or package) builder in development mode: `pnpm build:watch --filter svc-platform`
      - This will run build in watch mode for the component.

 ### Scripts